- Apply for a STEP subsidy to hire a student

 Whitehorse, Yukon Y1A 2C6

-- Early December 2020: We will email you to let you know if your application was approved.
+- Mid December 2022: We'll email you to let you know if your application was approved.

-- March 31, 2021: Deadline for you to make your job offer and notify students who were not successful in their interviews.
+- March 31, 2023: Last day for you to make your job offer and notify students who were not successful in their interviews.

-- April 9, 2021: Deadline for you to submit a Results Form to us.
+- April 6, 2023: Last day for you to submit a Results Form to us.

 Apply for a Summer Career Placement subsidy to hire a student or youth